TQ-Ba0/Project_BDS/README.md

-# Real estate analysis in Ho Chi Minh city
+# Real estate analysis in Ho Chi Minh and Ha Noi city

 ## Problem Description
  - This project builds an automated data pipeline to retrieve and process data for analyzing the real estate situation in Ho Chi Minh City during January and February 2024.